AlexBHarley/deepstream.io-website/src/tutorials/integrations/other-heroku/readme.md

 ```

 You need to verify your account on Heroku to use this addon.
 Otherwise you can
-setup the account on mongolab by yourself and set the `MONGODB_URI` environment variable
-to your Heroku app.
+setup the account on mongolab by yourself and set the `MONGODB_URI` environment variable to your Heroku app.

-Now let's install the MongoDB connector for deepstream:
+Alright, time to install the MongoDB connector for deepstream:

 ```shell
 npm install deepstream.io-storage-mongodb --save